Administrative Policies and Procedures Manual - Policy 6130: Emergency Control

-5. Work Schedules During Emergency
+3. Work Schedules During Emergency

 The effectiveness of UNM emergency control depends upon the total support and rapid response of all personnel.
 The EOC Director will determine which employees play a critical role in emergency control and which employees are required to leave their worksite for safety reasons.
 These decisions are made on a case-by-case basis and may affect only a portion of the University.
-Employees not affected by the incident will remain at their normal duty station and follow their normal work schedule.
+Employees not affected by the incident will remain at their normal duty stations and follow their normal work schedules.

 3.1.
 Critical Employees

 Employees designated as critical are expected to give their full support and attention to emergency control.
-They will be paid for hours worked (including overtime for non-exempt employees if forty hours per work week is exceeded).
+They will be paid for hours worked, including overtime for non-exempt employees if forty (40) hours per work week is exceeded.
 In addition, to acknowledge their dedication and support both exempt and non-exempt employees will be granted additional compensatory time off, at the straight-time rate, for actual hours worked during the incident.
 Compensatory time taken in such cases is not considered time worked for overtime compensation purposes.
-If due to the nature of the incident compensatory time cannot be taken in accordance with the time limits listed in Section 2.3.
-"Compensatory Time" Policy 3310, UBP, an extension may be approved by the cognizant dean, director, or department head.
+If, due to the nature of the incident, compensatory time cannot be taken in accordance with the time limits listed in Section 2.3 of UAP 3310 (“Compensatory Time"), an extension may be approved by the cognizant dean, director, or department head.

-5.2.
+3.2.
 Non-critical Employees Required to Leave the Work Site

 Employees required to leave their worksite for safety reasons will report their time off as paid administrative leave.
 This time is not considered time worked for overtime compensation purposes.
 Employees on previously approved sick or annual leave or on a shift assignment or working in an area not affected by the incident are not eligible for the paid administrative leave.

-6. Final Exam Week
+4. Final Exam Week